TF2Autoswap/TF2autoswap/README.md

-# Welcome to my profile, meow
+# Welcome to my profile

-Currently building in Python, learning as I go.
+Currently building in Python with assistance from Claude GenAI

 ## Project